linweihongvicky/portsip-uc-sdk-sample-android/README.md

 ## Installation Prerequisites

-To use PortSIP VoIP/IMS SDK for Android for development, SDK version with later than API-16 is required.
+To use PortSIP UC SDK for Android for development, SDK version with later than API-16 is required.

 ## Device Requirements